Interpret

 Exam traps

-- NTP can be configured but not synchronized.
+- NTP can be configured and still not synchronized.
+Read the associations, not the config.

-- PTP domain mismatch can make clocks ignore each other.
+- PTP is a different protocol, not a faster NTP.
+A domain mismatch makes clocks ignore each other.